shalxmva/modxo/README.md

 There are also some extra parameters that can be passed to the build script:

-- WS2812: enables support for WS2812 LEDs (typically present in the RP2040 Zero boards).
-Default is disabled.
+- WS2812_LED: ON|OFF - Enables support for WS2812 LEDs (typically present in the RP2040 Zero boards).
+Default is OFF.

 - CLEAN: triggers a clean build.
 Default is disabled.

-- BUILD_TYPE: release|debug.
-Default is debug.
+- BUILD_TYPE: Release|Debug - Default is Debug.

 - BIOS2UF2: path (or glob) to the bios file(s) to be converted to UF2.
-Default is `bios.bin bios/*.bin`.
+Default is `"bios.bin bios/*.bin"`.

+>_Example:_
+>
+> `WS2812_LED=ON BUILD_TYPE=Release docker compose run --rm builder`

 #### Packing Bios locally
-1. Copy bios file to `bios.bin` in this directory or place any bios files in the `bios` directory
+1. Copy bios file to `bios.bin` in this directory or place any bios files in the bios directory
 2. `docker compose run --rm bios2uf2`
 3. output will be `out/[bios].uf2`